palkan/action_policy/docs/rails.md

 > Read more about [authorization context](authorization_context.md).

-In case you don't want to include Action Policy to controllers at all, you can turn disable the integration by setting `config.action_policy.auto_inject_into_controller = false` in `application.rb`.
+If you don't want to include Action Policy in your controllers at all, you can disable the integration by setting `config.action_policy.auto_inject_into_controller = false` in `application.rb`.

 ### `verify_authorized` hooks